crguezl/gplus-quickstart-ruby/README.md

    list of people that the user has circled.
  * Disconnecting the app from the user's Google account and revoking tokens.

-Author: class@google.com (Gus Class)
+Author: Casiano.
+Forked from class@google.com (Gus Class)

+## Consent screen
+The consent screen will be shown to users whenever you request access to their private data using your client `ID`.
+Such screen will be shown for all of your applications registered in this project

-# LICENSE
+## LICENSE

- Copyright 2013 Google Inc. All Rights Reserved.

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.